AIA G702 Example (Filled Out)

 Big Takeaways from This G702-Style Example

 - The continuation sheet drives everything.
-Line 4 only works if your G703 totals are accurate.
+Line 4 only works if your G703/SOV totals are accurate.

-- Retainage is not just one number.
-It affects what you’ve earned and what’s left to bill.
+- Retainage affects multiple lines.
+It changes what you’ve earned and what’s actually due.

 - Prior payments matter as much as current progress.
 The amount due is always a function of both.